jacksonet00/demo-stack/v2/README.md

 - I found an article that reccomends an Application Factory pattern for the Flask server, so I'm going to implement that refactor.
 This pattern is specifically supposed to help with containerization.
 This is because we can generate the application and run it by running a python file which means it will be easy to add a start script for our Docker image.

 - Trying to split out code into multiple files is insanely annoying in Python.
 Either that or it's just been so long since I learned it in Javascript that something which is complex in all languages seems simple to me only in  the ones I know.
 Wow what a moment of enlightenment right there lol.
 Well hopefully I can find some better resources on this.

+- I just refactored to use the app factory pattern, now I'm going to containerize the server.